justinehell/intranet-alumni/README.md

 - display and edit data (search for a student, modification of profile, creation / deletion / modification of professional experiences)

-If you would like to test the functionality yourself, credentials can be provided upon request by email to hell.justine@gmail.com

 ## 🛠 Project Setup

 ```bash